All you need to know about Sprints in project management.

-According to the sprint conception, a team should complete a planned amount of work and made it ready for review.
-You will probably find this term used in Scrum Agile methodology, however, the basic idea of Kanban continuous delivery is also the essence of the Sprint Scrum conception.
+According to the sprint conception, a team should complete a planned amount of work and make it ready for review.
+You will probably find this term used in the Scrum Agile methodology; however, the basic idea of Kanban continuous delivery is also the essence of the Sprint Scrum conception.

 Scrum sprints are often associated with Agile software development, and many people think that they are the same thing.
 It’s not true.
 Agile is a set of principles while Scrum is a framework for getting things done.
 The Scrum values of transparency, inspection, and adaptation are complementary to the Agile methodology and central to the concept of sprints.

 Scrum teams usually define a short duration of a Sprint up to 4 weeks.
 They set their sprint goal together with a Product Owner and plan their work in a sprint backlog.
-However, sometimes the sprint can set for 2 weeks.
-Some specialists think that it is much harder to organize and manage a sprint, which lasts a month, rather than for the one that lasts only 2 weeks.
+Sometimes the sprint can last for 2 weeks.
+Some specialists think that it is much harder to organize and manage a sprint, which lasts a month if compared to the one that lasts for only 2 weeks.

 User stories readiness in the product backlog is the prerequisite of starting a sprint cycle.
 Sprint analytics helps Product Owners and Scrum Masters to understand the progress of sprints at a glance.